-The auditor's independence declaration for the year ended 30 June 2012 has been received and can be found on page 5 of this financial report.
+The auditor's independence declaration for the year ended 30 June 2015 has been received and can be found on page 7 of the financial report.

 This directors' report is signed in accordance with a resolution of the Board of Directors.